Ethnic National Union: Activities

-On 22 December 2019, there is a Shooting near the FSB building in Moscow, the participants of which are associated with an Ethnic National Association.
+On 22 December 2019, there was a Shooting near the FSB building in Moscow, the participants of which are associated with an Ethnic National Association.

-On 26 June 2020, an attempt to set fire to a mosque in Odessa was prevented, the SBU will declare that participants of an Ethnic National Union are involved in this terrorist act.
-Later in the same month, a number of arson attacks on shawarma shops by "unknown neo-Nazis" will take place in Odessa.
+On 26 June 2020, an attempt to set fire to a mosque in Odesa was prevented.
+The SBU declared that participants of an Ethnic National Union were involved in this terrorist act.
+Later in the same month, a number of arson attacks on shawarma shops by "unknown neo-Nazis" will take place in Odesa.

 On 16 July 2020, unknown persons set fire to the car of the chairman of the regional organization of the National Corps party Denis Yantar.
 At the same time, an ironic post with "congratulations to Denis" appears on the site of the ENO Internet resource.
 The National Corps itself is confident that the perpetrators are political opponents from among those who previously "poured urine" on Yevgeny Strokan, a like-minded person involved in the case of the attack on journalists "Shariy.net" by Vitaly Regor.
 In turn, the representative of the nationalist organization S14, Yevgeny Karas, blames ENU activists for this incident.

-On 26 October 2020, ENU attempts to disrupt the Odessa local elections by leaving a dummy improvised explosive device in the building of the regional state administration.
+On 26 October 2020, ENU attempts to disrupt the Odesa local elections by leaving a dummy improvised explosive device in the building of the regional state administration.

 17 November 2020, the Security Service of Ukraine prevents the spread of ENU extremist literature.

 On 2 April 2021, an alleged participant of an Ethnic National Union was detained, who was preparing explosives for an action to intimidate the Muslim population in Altai.

 In the course of its activities, photos and videos from "radical" actions periodically appear on the organization's resources, which can capture a number of offenses against national minorities, representatives of the Roma diaspora, LGBT minorities, etc. The organization also distributes video materials with actions of arson of various public buildings and structures, acts of vandalism against monuments of The Holocaust victims.